dapr/docs/concepts/actor/actors_integration.md

 At a high level, the Actor API shall contain the following methods:

 * Dispatch to Actor when possible
-* Call method on an Actor now
+* Call method on an Actor
 * Load/save state
 * Create/remove
 * Locate & send message to an Actor